-Whether you’re eating turkey, turduckin, tofurkey or a free-range chicken, by the time you read this post you’ve got six days left, so you might as well just go with the flow and do the best you can.
-Here are a few last-minute survival tips.
+Like the Grinch, you can try to stop Christmas from coming, but I doubt you’ll be successful.
+I’m sure you don’t want to cancel the holidays; you think you do because you still have so much to do!
+Whether you’re eating turkey, turducken, tofurkey, or a free-range chicken, by the time you read this post, you won’t have much time left, so you might as well go with the flow and do the best you can.
+Here are a few last-minute tips for a stress-free Christmas.

 Whatever you do, don’t panic.
-I often observe with my clients and myself for that matter, that panic leads to inertia.
+I often observe with my clients (and myself, for that matter) that panic leads to inertia.
 The key is to take a deep breath and realize that you can only do so much.

-And maybe, just maybe, like the Grinch your heart will grow three sizes as well!
+And maybe, just maybe, like the Grinch, your heart will grow three sizes as well!

 2 thoughts on “5 Last Minute Tips for a Stress-Free Christmas”